gtunon/elastest-security-service/README.md

 elastest-security-service
 ==============================

 The ElasTest Security Service (ESS) can be used to test whether there are security vulnerabilities in the System Under Test (SuT).
 A tester provides a tJob as input to the ESS and ESS generates one or more tJobs that helps in identifying a security vulnerability.
-ESS targets three different types of vulnerabilities:
+ESS supports the detection of three different types of vulnerabilities:
 1. Logical vulnerabiilities
 2. Denial-of-Service
 3. Improper/Missing authentication